Shaukat456/Shaukat456/README.md

 - 🔭 I’m currently working on  React
 - 🌱 I’m currently learning Redux
-- 👯 I’m looking to collaborate on Mern Stack Projects.
+- 👯 I’m looking to collaborate on Mern Stack Projects
 - 📫 How to reach me: https://www.linkedin.com/in/shaukat-sohail-012aaa167/